HardenChris/reading-notes/code_301/read_11.md

   * stores data in a database, which has collections, which store documents.
 There is no set schema.
 No relations

 * How does it work?
-  * less relation data but still access and flexibility
+  * fewer relation data but still access and flexibility

 * What is inside of a Mongo database?
   * Database, Collections, Documents